CHaigh1/MimuAnimeBot/README.md

             "token": "<token here>"
           }
       )
-5. Run "npm install"
+5. Run "python bot.py"
-6. Run "node bot.js"

 And it should run.
-May need to install more stuff.
+May need to install some python libraries, never dealt with this kind of thing before